Autism Awareness Day Quotes

 - “I’m proud to be autistic and on the rainbow spectrum!
 Our honesty, direct focus, intense love for our passions, and a deep sense of injustice are traits that the world needs right now.” – Dara McAnulty: Autism Advocate

-- “Autism is a syndrome that emerges in the first three years of life and is defined by a pattern of qualitative abnormalities in reciprocal social interaction, communication, and repetitive interests and behaviors.”
+- “Autism is a syndrome that emerges in the first three years of life and is defined by a pattern of qualitative abnormalities in reciprocal social interaction, communication, and repetitive interests and behaviours.”

 - “Why fit in when you were born to stand out?” – Dr. Seuss